nopnop2002/esp-idf-ssd1306/MeterDemo/README.md

 Connect the analog source to the following GPIO.
 These are all channel 0 of ADC1.

 - Analog input gpio for ESP32 is GPIO36.
+12Bits width.
 - Analog input gpio for ESP32S2 is GPIO01.
+13Bits width.
 - Analog input gpio for ESP32S3 is GPIO01.
+12Bits width.
 - Analog input gpio for ESP32C3 is GPIO00.
+12Bits width.

 Schematic I used:
 ```